olDirdey/KunaiGC-CPLD/README.md

-#In this repository, you'll also find the CPLD firmware in compiled form for both Xilinx CPLDs.
+In the CPLD folder, you'll find pre compiled firmware files.